-Both the nurse's office, located in the C building, and the elementary office have a rest area to care for students for a short period.
+The health office, located in the E-building, has a rest area to care for students for a short period.
 If a student is feeling ill and cannot remain in their classrooms, students should request a pass to the "Health Office".
 Upon arrival, the student will be assessed and the determination will be made if the student should be sent home or not.
 Students should not call their parents to pick them up without coming to the Health Office first.
 Please emphasize to your child that ANY INJURIES that happen on campus MUST be reported to an adult.
 We cannot provide first aid, call for assistance, or notify you if we are not informed or made aware of the situation.

-Please contact the District Nurse at ext.
+Please contact the nurse at ext.
 298 with any questions or concerns regarding your student's health or safety.